-Before this year, I don’t think we even knew these existed.
+Before this year, I don’t think we even knew shishito peppers existed.
 Now we can’t get enough of them.
 They seem to be on the menu of nearly every restaurant we frequent and we’ve ordered them countless times… finally, I started making them at home.
 And I’ll tell you, they are just as good.
 And as with any simple vegetable preparation, the goodness is likely due to the fact that we’ve had really amazing ones available to us all summer long at our farmers markets.

 The fun thing about eating these mildly sweet peppers is the fearful anticipation that you’ll get a hot one.
 I’m all for spicy food, but surprise spicy food is that much more fun.

-a few big handfuls of shishito peppers
+- A few big handfuls of shishito peppers

-a few scoops of peanut butter
+- A few scoops peanut butter

-splash of soy sauce
+- Splash soy sauce

-splash of rice vinegar
+- Splash rice vinegar

 - Preheat the oven to 450 degrees.